Professional Photographers of San Antonio, Inc.

-The name of this organization shall be the Professional Photographers of San Antonio, Inc. and the main office of the association shall be in the City of San Antonio, County of Bexar, State of Texas, or any other place as the Directors may determine; or, as the affairs of the association may require from time to time determine.
+The name of this organization shall be the Professional Photographers of San Antonio, Inc. and the main office of the association shall be in the City of San Antonio, County of Bexar, State of Texas, or any other place as the Directors may determine; or, as the affairs of the association may require from time to time.

-To advance photography in all its branches both as an art and a profession; to promote, foster, and maintain cordial relations, cooperation and interchange of thought and opinion freely among its members; to educate its general membership as to the many benefits to be derived from competitors helping each other improve their work; to oppose violations and infringements of the rights of professional photographers as individuals; to raise the standing of the profession in the eyes of the public; to cooperate with all agencies, departments, or organizations, either governmental or private, having to do with any phase of the profession of photography; to act as a clearing house for funds collected from its members and other sources; and promulgating technical information for educational purposes.
-All such purposes shall be achieved per law.
+To advance photography in all its branches both as an art and a profession; to promote, foster, and maintain cordial relations, cooperation and interchange of thought and opinion freely among its members; to educate its general membership as to the many benefits to be derived from competitors helping each other improve their work; to oppose violations and infringements of the rights of professional photographers as individuals; to raise the standing of the profession in the eyes of the public; to cooperate with all agencies, departments, or organizations, either governmental or private, having to do with any phase of the profession of photography to act as a clearing house for funds collected from its members and other sources for promoting professional photography.
+All such purposes shall be achieved according to law.
 No part of the assets or earnings, if any, of this corporation shall ensure or be payable to or for the benefit of any private shareholder, or individual.

 Sec.
-4. Associate membership shall be extended to individuals not holding a Texas Limited Tax Permit, engaged in an occupation other than photography.
-Sec.
-5. Student membership may be extended to full-time students preparing for a career in photography in a college, or approved vocational or technical school.
+7. Student membership shall be extended to full-time students preparing for a career in photography in a college, or approved vocational or technical school.
 Students must present proper credentials regarding school, course and instructor.
 A Student member may not vote or hold office, but may serve on committees.

 Sec.
-1. The Board of Directors shall have the authority to establish the amount of annual dues.
+1. The Board of Directors shall have the authority to establish the monetary amount of annual dues and fees.

 Sec.
-2. Life and Honorary Members shall not be required to pay dues, but other members of their business organizations shall continue to pay dues as their classification requires.
+2. Life and Honorary Members shall not be required to pay membership dues.

 Sec.
 3. Annual Dues shall be payable in advance for a period of 12 months, and shall commence from date of payment.

 Sec.
-2. The above-named officers shall be elected at a business meeting to be held annually and such officers so elected shall take office following election or January 1, whichever is later, and shall hold office for one year or until a successor to office shall have been elected.
+2. The above named officers shall be elected at a business meeting to be held annually and such officers so elected shall take office January 1 or until a successor to office shall have been elected.

 Sec.
-3. In the case of death, resignation, or the inability to fulfill an elected office of the Association and upon the recommendation of the Board of Directors, the Board shall have the authority to fill such a vacancy, as they deem necessary to enable this Association to function until the next annual election.
+3. In the case of death, resignation, or the inability to fulfill an elected office of the Association, the Board of Directors shall have the authority to fill such a vacancy as they deem necessary to enable this Association to function until the next annual election.

 Sec.
-4. The duties of the president shall be: to preside at all meetings of the Board of Directors; to designate the time and place of special meetings of the Board; to direct the activities of the association in a manner prescribed by the Board; to review all bills and accounts presented for payment; to act as a member ex-officio of all committees; and to perform the duties generally imposed upon a like officer of similar associations.
+4. The duties of the President shall be: to preside at all meetings of the Board of Directors; to designate the time and place of special meetings of the Board; to direct the activities of the association in a manner prescribed by the Board; to review all bills and accounts presented for payment; to act as a member ex-officio of all committees; and to perform the duties generally imposed upon a like officer of similar associations.

 Sec.
 6. The Treasurer shall perform all duties customarily the responsibility of such office.
-He shall keep a record of the income and disbursements and shall be the custodian of the operating funds of the Association; and shall, with the approval of the Board of Directors, render a report showing the financial conditions of the Association monthly.
-Within ninety (90) days after the end of the fiscal year, he shall submit to the Board a complete audit or report relating to the Association’s financial operations during the said fiscal year.
+He shall keep a record of the income and disbursements and shall be the custodian of the operating funds of the Association; and shall, with the approval of the Board of Directors render a report showing the financial conditions of the Association.
+Within ninety (90) days after the end of the fiscal year, he shall submit to the Board of Directors, a complete audit or report relating to the Association’s financial operations during the said fiscal year.
 If the Board so directs, the Treasurer may be required to post a bond, the cost of which shall be borne by the Association.
 He shall also be required to keep a complete up-to-date record of all properties owned by the Association.
 Only members in good standing with at least one (1) year of service as a Director At-Large or having previously held an elected office are eligible to be nominated for the position of Treasurer.

 Board of Directors

 Sec.
 1. There shall be a Board of Directors which shall be the governing body of the Association, composed of the elected officers of this Association, the Chairman of the Board, the Executive Director, and appointed Directors At-Large.

 Sec.
-2. Special meetings of the Board of Directors may be called by the President or by any five directors pursuant to formal notice provided to each director not less than fourteen (14) days prior to the special meeting.
+5. Special meetings of the Board of Directors may be called by the President or by any Directors pursuant to formal notice provided to each director not less than 72 hours prior to the special meeting.

 Sec.
-3. A majority of the Board shall constitute a quorum for the transaction of business.
-Proxy votes will be allowed with written notice to the Chairman of the Board or the President of PPSA.
+6. A majority of the Board shall constitute a quorum for the transaction of business.

 Meetings, Conventions and Seminars

 Sec.
-1. Meeting may be held as designated by the Board of Directors.
-Structure of meeting will be determined by the Board of Directors but must include approval of minutes and a financial report.
-Meetings may be scheduled no less than 14 days in advance.
+1. Meetings may be held as designated by the Board of Directors.
+Structure of meetings will be determined by the Board of Directors, but must include approval of minutes and a financial report.
+General membership meetings may be scheduled no less than 14 days in advance.